moinkhan-in/PreferenceSpider/README.md

 }
 ```

-__Note: Above example will use the default shared preferences, if you want to user your preference file name then,__
+__Note: Above example will use the default shared preferences, If you want to use your preference file name then,__

 ```java
   @Preference(name = "my_file", key = "sp_string", defaultValue = "userDefault")